Analytical Approach to Calculating VaR (Variance-Covariance Method)

 Variance Covariance Method - Examples

-This spreadsheet takes the same example above and recalculates the VaR using the matrices.
+The first example is of a Two Asset Portfolio that takes the same example above and recalculates the VaR using the matrices.

 It is easy from there to expand the calculation to a portfolio of n assets.
 But be aware that you will soon reach the limits of Excel as we will have to calculate n(n-1)/2 terms for your covariance matrix.